Park Tucson Overview

 - City Manager (2 positions)

-The Commission meets monthly on the third Tuesday of the month, at 7:30am in the Park Tucson Conference Room at 110 East Pennington Street, Suite 150, just west of 6th Avenue, except in January and February when the Commission meets on the third Wednesday of the month due to the MLK and Presidents Day holidays.
-The Commission meets more often as needed, and its meetings are publicly noticed.
+The Commission meets monthly, and its meetings are publicly noticed.
 Members of the public are welcome to attend, and there is a standing item on the Commission agendas for a "Call to the Audience" period.
 The Commission also has standing sub-committees addressing Finance and Capital Planning, Marketing, Business District Parking, and Neighborhood Parking.

-Note: Currently, due to the pandemic, the Commission is meeting virtually.
+Note: The Commission meets virtually.
 The public is invited to log in and join these meetings as well.